Dipeshtwis/curriculum-html-css/client_side_validation.md

 ### Learn more
 - Read the [Client-side form validation tutorial](https://developer.mozilla.org/en-US/docs/Learn/Forms/Form_validation) by MDN
+- Read this tutorial to learn [how to validate forms using JavaScript](https://www.javascripttutorial.net/javascript-dom/javascript-form/) by JavaScript Tutorial.

 ## Additional Materials

 *These are all optional, but if you're interested in exploring this topic further, here are some resources to help you.
 Any exploration here should be done outside program time.*
 - Make these small exercises to assess your form validation skills from [Test your skills: Form validation](https://developer.mozilla.org/en-US/docs/Learn/Forms/Test_your_skills:_Form_validation) by MDN.
+- Tutorial about [manipulating checkboxes with JavaScript](https://www.javascripttutorial.net/javascript-dom/javascript-checkbox/) by JavaScript Tutorial.
+- Tutorial about [manipulating radio buttons with JavaScript](https://www.javascripttutorial.net/javascript-dom/javascript-radio-button/) by JavaScript Tutorial.
+- Tutorials about [manipulating selects](https://www.javascripttutorial.net/javascript-dom/javascript-select-box/) and [add/remove options with JavaScript](https://www.javascripttutorial.net/javascript-dom/javascript-add-remove-options/) by JavaScript Tutorial.
 - Read this [tutorial to create a signup form and validate it from scratch](https://www.javascripttutorial.net/javascript-dom/javascript-form-validation/) by JavaScript Tutorial.